Rational Hodge--Tate prismatic crystals of quasi-l.c.i algebras and non-abelian $p$-adic Hodge theory: Introduction

 \subsection{Main results}

-Instead of some complex and abstract conditions, we hope to first explain an example and our main results on $p$-adic non-abelian Hodge theory to help readers better understand our theory (especially the readers who are not so familiar with derived mathematics). \textbf{\scshape An example: irrational radius disks}: We first consider the rational Hodge--Tate prismatic crystals on the so-called \emph{disks of irrational radius}.
+Instead of some complex and abstract conditions, we hope to first explain an example and our main results on $p$-adic non-abelian Hodge theory to help readers better understand our theory. \textbf{\scshape An example: irrational radius disks}: We first consider the rational Hodge--Tate prismatic crystals on the so-called \emph{disks of irrational radius}.
 Let $\mathbf{C}=\dC_p$.
 We consider the $p$-adic norm on $\mathbf{C}$ such that $|p|=p^{-1}$.
 Let $\calO_{\mathbf{C}}$ be the ring of integers of $\mathbf{C}$.
 Let $\Ainf$ be the prism $(\AAinf(\calO_{\mathbf{C}}),\ker\theta)$.

 \begin{defi} Let $r\in \dR$ be a real number.
 Define the \emph{ring of integral valued analytic functions on the $p$-adic disk of radius $p^r$} as

 \end{defi}

 Note that if $p^r$ lies in the valuation group of $|-|$, we can choose a $t\in \mathbf{C}$ such that $|t|=p^{r}$ and then $\calO_{\mathbf{C}}\{\frac{T}{p^r}\}$ is isomorphic to the usual Tate algebra of variable $tT$.
 If such a $t$ does not exist, the algebra $\calO_{\mathbf{C}}\{\frac{T}{p^r}\}$ is not even topologically finitely generated.
 In this case, we call it \emph{the irrational radius disk}.
 Let $\mathbf{C}\{\frac{T}{p^r}\}=\calO_{\mathbf{C}}\{\frac{T}{p^r}\}[\frac{1}{p}]$.